0330 822 0505

 What other factors affect how much you pay?

-In addition to rate and term length, several other factors will impact how much your mortgage will cost each month.
+Several other factors, in addition to rate and term length, will impact the cost of your mortgage each month.

 Repayment versus interest only

-The type of mortgage you opt for will have a huge bearing on your monthly costs.
-With a repayment mortgage, you pay back some of the interest and some of the initial loan.
-With an interest-only mortgage, you only pay back the interest charged on your loan each month, unless you choose to make optional capital payments.
+The type of mortgage you opt for will significantly affect your monthly costs.
+With a repayment mortgage, you repay some of the interest and some of the initial loan.
+With an interest-only mortgage, you only pay back the interest charged on your loan each month unless you choose to make optional capital payments.
 You then repay the full amount borrowed as a lump sum at the end of your mortgage term.

-Remember, although an interest-only mortgage means lower monthly repayments, you still have to pay back the full loan in the end so you’ll need a viable repayment plan in place, approved by your lender.
+Remember, although an interest-only mortgage means lower monthly repayments, you still have to repay the full loan, so you’ll need a viable repayment plan approved by your lender.

 Employment type

-If you’re in a full-time, employed job, lenders will typically deem you a low risk borrower as they’ll be reassured you’ll be able to afford your monthly repayments.
+If you’re in a full-time, employed job, lenders will typically deem you a low-risk borrower as they’ll be reassured you can afford your monthly repayments.
 This could mean securing a lower interest rate and having a wider range of lenders and deals to choose from.

-If you’re in what’s deemed ‘non-standard’ employment – for example you’re self-employed with complex income, you work part-time or you’re a contractor with limited proof of earnings – you’ll be considered higher risk because of your potentially irregular income.
-If a lender agrees to lend to you, they may end up charging you a higher interest rate to balance out the risk.
+If you’re in what’s deemed ‘non-standard’ employment – for example, self-employed with complex income, work part-time, or contractor with limited proof of earnings – you’ll be considered higher risk because of your potentially irregular income.
+If a lender agrees to lend to you, they may charge you a higher interest rate to balance out the risk.

 Credit history